-DEVELOPMENT STANDARDS: COMMERCIAL GENERAL ZONE (m=metres)
+DEVELOPMENT STANDARDS: COMMERCIAL (m=metres)

 Minimum Standards:

 Front yard (building line) (m) 4 (Subject to condition 3)

-Frontage (m) 20

 Side yard (m) (See Condition 4) 4

 Flanking yard (m) 4

-Rear yard (m): 4
+Rear yard (m) 8

 Maximum Standards

-Height (m) 12
+Height (m) At discretion of Council

-- 1) Development must conform to the requirements of Section 3.1.6; - 2) Must submit Planned Unit Development application - 3) Notwithstanding the standards in the Use Zone Table, Council may require the building line setbacks (building line) of new building to complement the setbacks of existing buildings on adjoining or nearby lots on the same street and may allow buildings be permitted to abut existing sidewalks. - 4) Unimpeded emergency vehicle access of 4 metres between buildings, except where buildings are built with adjoining party walls fence issue.
+- (1) Development shall conform to the requirements of Section 3.1.6; - (2) Notwithstanding the standards in the Use Zone Table, Council may require the building line setbacks (building line) of new building to complement the setbacks of existing conforming buildings on adjoining or nearby lots on the same street and may allow buildings be permitted to abut existing sidewalks. - (3) Unimpeded emergency vehicle access of 4 metres between buildings, except where buildings are built with adjoining party walls.